asiawolf/testyourownapp/README.md

 # testyourownapp

-Created my own simple app to write tests against so as to not spam websites while demonstrating that I can write tests that navigate pages and fill forms.
+Created a simple app with a form and a results page to write tests for.

 Pre-requisites: node/npm